kaizendesu/mckusick/README.md

 are defined in, reading the definitions of said structures, and also reading any detailed comments describing the structures and the overall system.

-4. Create the Code Walkthrough Overview section which describes in English what each function in the flow diagram does without any focus on the actual implementation.
-A summary for each function in the flow diagram MUST be completed before moving on to the fifth step.
+4. Create the Code Walkthrough section with two subheadings: Pseudocode Overview and Documented Code.
+Pseudocode Overview describes what each function in the flow diagram does without any focus on the actual implementation, while Documented Code is heavily commented code excerpts that illustrate the most significant details in the walkthrough.

-5. Read through the code line by line focusing on how each function accomplishes what we wrote in step four.
-Use the checklist to monitor your progress since code reading is not always a linear process.
+5. Read through each function in order line by line, focusing on what each code block is doing and creating inline comments that describe the code in plain english.
+Also include comments that break up large if statements and other sections of code that focus on something in particular.
+For example, if-statements with long special cases or a list of kernel asserts before calling an important function.

+When you finish reading through and documenting a function line by line, fill in its pseudocode counterpart in the Pseudocode Overview, describing what the function does without focusing on implementation details.

+6. After reading through every function line by line and creating its pseudocode counterpart, summarize the code in its entirety step by step, using only a single sentence to describe each major function does.

-6. Decide on which functions to include in the walkthrough document and copy them to it.
+7. Decide on which functions to include in the walkthrough document and copy them to it.